gaborbernat/algo-notes/problem_solutions/sampling_problem.md

 ### Using a set

 We use a `set` to maintain the items that has already been chosen, and only insert an item if it is not in the set.
-Every time we generate a random number between $$0$$ and $$n$$ and do this repeatly until we get enough elements.
+Every time we generate a random number between $$0$$ and $$n$$ and do this repeatedly until we get enough elements.
 An example implementation:

 ```python
 import random